 Understanding the UK Post Study Work Visa in 2026

 Unlike the Skilled Worker visa, the Graduate Route does not require a job offer, minimum salary threshold, or Certificate of Sponsorship.
 This flexibility makes it an attractive option for recent graduates who want time to explore career opportunities, gain UK work experience, or transition to other visa categories.
+For the underlying Student visa eligibility framework, see our UK Student visa holder.

 What is the PSW Visa UK?